 Selection Criteria and Application Process for Cardiac Imaging Fellowship Applicants

-The fellowship is a one year training program in cardiac imaging and imaging research that accepts candidates after completing residency in Internal Medicine.
+The fellowship is a one year training program in cardiac imaging and imaging research.
 Strong preference is given to candidates who have finished a clinical cardiology fellowship.
 There are currently two positions available per year.
 This is a non ACGME accredited fellowship approved by West Virginia University’s Office of Graduate Medical Education

 - To be eligible for selection, applicants must apply via email to email@example.com